ab2pentest/ab2.github.io/_posts/2022-07-26-MCH2022CTF-MySimpleLogin.md

 ![image](https://user-images.githubusercontent.com/84577967/181047436-7a829280-379b-4711-bc60-42742f8e25fe.png)

-After we download it let's open it in any `Android dex decompiler` ...
+After downloading the APK file, we can use any Android DEX decompiler to open it.

-First thing is looking for the entrypoint or the main activitiy, this can be found on `AndroidManifest.xml` file
+To find the entry point or main activity, we can check the `AndroidManifest.xml` file.

 ![image](https://user-images.githubusercontent.com/84577967/181079155-a0d568ea-ddb7-455e-9972-a4a892de12a3.png)

-Our MainActivity is `ctf.challenges.mysimplelogin.MainActivity` as shown in the screenshot above, so let's go there and check what we have
+The main activity for this APK is `ctf.challenges.mysimplelogin.MainActivity`, as shown in the screenshot.
+We can examine this activity to see what it does.

 ![image](https://user-images.githubusercontent.com/84577967/181080067-90b3be68-23e9-4421-8cad-a172836803dd.png)

-So from the decompiled code it's obvious that we have a password checker and this function explains it
+Based on the decompiled code, there is a password checker present in the APK.
+This function appears to describe how it works.

 ![image](https://user-images.githubusercontent.com/84577967/181080733-72c304ee-1557-4dc8-ac21-c31003617f00.png)

-So the function get's our input value defined as `i` and add to it the string value of `s` and pass it to a function called `l` and checks the output of it if equals the value of `h`, in case it's true is going to call `showError(w);` and in case it's false is going to call `showFlag(f);` this looks a bit illogic, let's ignore this now and keep reading the code ...
+The function takes an input value `i`, adds it to the string value of `s`, and passes the result to a function called `l`.
+It then compares the output of `l` to the value of `h`.
+If they are equal, it calls `showError(w);` if they are not equal, it calls `showFlag(f)`.
+This seems somewhat illogical, so we should continue reading the code to see if we can find more context or clarification.

 [+] The `l` function:

-This function is just calculating the md5sum of `i+s`
+The `l` function appears to be calculating the MD5 hash of the concatenation of `i` and `s`.

 ![image](https://user-images.githubusercontent.com/84577967/181081555-50cb2c2a-7a4d-4650-a921-02cb378078a3.png)

-Great !
-But where is `s` and `h` and all the defined string values ..., well in the decompiled code we can see that they are coming from resources
+It's good to know how the `l` function works.
+To find the values of `s`, `h`, and other string variables, we can check the resources section of the decompiled code.

 ```
         String s = getResources().getString(R.string.OO0O00OOO00O0O);